Honour: Cultural difference from law

 Various sociologists and anthropologists have contrasted cultures of honour with cultures of law.
 A culture of law has a body of laws which all members of society must obey, with punishments for transgressors.
 This requires a society with the structures required to enact and enforce laws.
-A culture of law incorporates a social contract: members of society give up some aspects of their freedom to defend themselves and retaliate for injuries, on the understanding that society will apprehend and punish transgressors.
+A culture of law incorporates a social contract: members of society give up some aspects of their freedom to defend themselves and to retaliate for injuries, on the understanding that society will apprehend and punish transgressors.

 An alternative to government enforcement of laws is community or individual enforcement of social norms.

-One way that honour functions is as a major factor of reputation.
+One way that honour functions is through reputation.
 In a system where there is no court that will authorise the use of force to guarantee the execution of contracts, an honourable reputation is very valuable to promote trust among transaction partners.
-To dishonour an agreement could be economically ruinous, because all future potential transaction partners might stop trusting the party not to lie, steal their money or goods, not repay debts, mistreat the children they marry off, have children with other people, abandon their children, or fail to provide aid when needed.
+To dishonour an agreement could be economically ruinous, because future potential transaction partners might stop trusting the party not to lie, steal their money or goods, not repay debts, mistreat the children they marry off, have children with other people, abandon their children, or fail to provide aid when needed.
 A dishonourable person might be shunned by the community as a way to punish bad behaviour and create an incentive for others to maintain their honour.

 If one's honour is questioned, it can thus be important to disprove any false accusations or slander.
-In some cultures, the practice of dueling has arisen as a means to settle such disputes firmly, though by physical dominance in force or skill rather than by objective consideration of evidence and facts.
+In some cultures, the practice of dueling arose as a means to settle such disputes firmly, though by physical dominance in force or skill rather than by objective consideration of evidence and facts.

 Honour can also imply duty to perform certain actions, such as providing for and disciplining one's children, serving in the military during war, contributing to local collective projects like building infrastructure, or exacting revenge in retaliation for acts one is directly harmed by.